zh-microsoft/OfficeDocs-Support/Office/Client/forms/resolve-file-upload-errors-microsoft-forms.md

 ## Error: Failed to upload your file

-This error can occur for one of the following reasons:
+This error might occur for either of the following reasons:

 - The [*People in your organization* sharing links](/microsoft-365/solutions/microsoft-365-limit-sharing?view=o365-worldwide#people-in-your-organization-sharing-links&preserve-view=true) are disabled.
-- An individual form is moved to a group, which prevents files from being uploaded to the prevoius form owner's OneDrive.
+- An individual form is moved to a group.
+This prevents files from being uploaded to the previous form owner's personal OneDrive site.

 ### Resolution

-To fix this error, use one of the following methods accordingly.
+To fix this error, use the appropriate method.

-- If the *People in your organization* sharing links are disabled
+- **If the *People in your organization* sharing links are disabled**

   Enable the links by using the [Set-SPOSite](/powershell/module/sharepoint-online/set-sposite?view=sharepoint-ps&preserve-view=true) PowerShell command in [SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).